Krishnakumar Natarajan: Career

 In August 1999, KK along with nine other businessmen in IT, co-founded Mindtree.
 In the early years of Mindtree, KK was instrumental in setting up the U.S. operations and played a key role in building the organization.
 He then drove Mindtree's expansion into Europe, Asia Pacific and the Middle East, transforming Mindtree's IT services business.
-He was until recently the Executive Chairman of Mindtree, until its acquisition by L&T Infotech.
+He served as the CEO from August 1999 until April 2016 and as the Executive Chairman from April 2016 until Mindtree was acquired by LTI in a hostile takeover in 2019.
+Subsequently KK, along several others, resigned from the company.

+In August 2019, Krishnakumar along with his Mindtree Colleague N.S.
+Parthasarathy founded Mela Ventures, an early stage Venture Capital firm focused on investing in DeepTech, ClimateTech, and enterprise SaaS.

 KK is an Ex-Chairman of NASSCOM and chaired the ‘emerging companies’ forum.
 In this capacity, he worked towards bringing together large and emerging companies to make the Indian IT industry a globally competitive ecosystem.

 KK is an active member of several professional industry organizations, such as the Manufacturer's Association for Information Technology (MAIT) and the Confederation of Indian Industry (CII).

 Awards and recognition

 KK was ranked number 28 on the 50 highest rated CEOs list published by Glassdoor, 2013.